TECH COMPASS

 Symbols indicating the direction of airflow and the direction of blade rotation

-* Fans are marked with symbols indicating the airflow direction and the rotation direction of the blades.
+* Fans are labeled with symbols indicating airflow direction and blade rotation.

 banner_dl_fan_selection_1000x270